WilfredAlmeida/SwAop/README.md

 ## Handlers
-1. Register: Registers a user to the chatroom
+1. `Register`: Registers a user to the chatroom
-2. Broadcast: Send messages to chat with other users
+2. `Broadcast`: Send messages to chat with other users
 3. `GetETHPrice`: Get price of the ETH token in USD
 4. `GetQuote`: Get quote price, route, pool for a token swap
 5. `GetSwapTx`: Get a swap transaction to execute on the blockchain